Transforming the biggest live entertainment venue of its kind between Newcastle and Leeds

 Our experts in heritage and iconic community buildings restored another cultural icon in the 1935-built Globe Theatre in Stockton-on-Tees.

-Our team transformed and revitalised the Art Deco landmark so that this high street venue, which used to host acts such as The Beatles, will again soon be welcoming top names of theatre, music and comedy.
+Our team transformed and revitalised the Art Deco landmark so that this high street venue, which used to host acts such as The Beatles, can again welcome top names of theatre, music and comedy.

 The “game-changing” restoration of an iconic theatre that has been vacant since 1997 will allow it to become a major economic contributor to Stockton council invests in places to encourage high street footfall, generating an extra 200,000 visitors every year to give an annual £18m boost to Stockton’s economy.